-By returning to the modules on a monthly basis, we hope this course can serve as a periodic reminder to maintain integrity and to be open about the challenges found in today’s difficult and pressured practice environment.
+By returning to the episodes on a monthly basis, we hope this series will serve as a periodic reminder to reflect on one’s professionalism and be a catalyst for practitioners to be more open about the challenges found in today’s difficult and pressured practice environment.

 - 12 short films on topics salient to medical professionalism